 - No Crowds

 While Alaska is very much America’s “Last Frontier” it’s rivers and lakes do see a fair amount of angling pressure during the high season months.
-For those who are looking for that secluded, remote and wild experience, then September in Alaska should be a consideration.
-With the change of the seasons, people start focusing on kids going back to school, hunting season and transitioning back into work once vacation days have been used up.
-September is oftentimes overlooked by anglers as being too cold or “not the prime season” when in fact, it can boast some the greatest rainbow trout fishing found anywhere in the world.
+For those who are looking for that secluded, remote, and wild experience, then September in Alaska should be a consideration.
+With the change of the seasons, people start focusing on kids going back to school, hunting season, and transitioning back into work once vacation days have been used up.
+September is oftentimes overlooked by anglers as being too cold or “not the prime season” when in fact, it can boast some of the greatest rainbow trout fishing found anywhere in the world.

 - Big Trout

 After 3 full months of eating nothing but high protein, high-fat salmon eggs, smolt, sculpins, rodents, and salmon flesh, the rainbow trout in Alaska can nearly double in size turning them into what many refer to as “footballs.”
 While the number of fish may drop off during September, quality often takes precedence.
 Anglers can expect to at least hook rainbows that can be anywhere from 25 – 30 inches in size during their week.
 September also boasts a great silver salmon fishery where anglers can enjoy aggressive eats on the surface with a polly wog or strip a bright-colored streamer through a slow eddy.
 For any angler looking to catch that rainbow trout of a lifetime, September in Alaska will certainly give them that chance at a trophy fish.

 - Beautiful Scenery